As an employer, we value diversity, encourage inclusion and support staff wellbeing.

 |Female Senior Management||20%||31.7%||35%|

-We publish all our diversity targets and our progress on pages 60 to 61 in our 2021 annual report.
+We publish all our diversity targets and our progress on pages 65 in our 2022 annual report.

 Our Career Returners Programme supports employees who’ve taken a career break, including many women and people from ethnic minorities.

-In 2020 and 2021 our work experience programme became virtual.
+In recent years our work experience programme became virtual and will predominantly remain virtual in 2022.
 We recruit students through partner organisations such as Speakers for Schools, Mayor’s Fund for London and Social Mobility Foundation.
-None of these students have a personal connection to the Bank of England, and in 2021 some of the students came from across the country.
-Find out more about our work experience programme on page 71 in our annual report.
+None of these students have a personal connection to the Bank of England, and in 2022 we are focusing on giving opportunities to young people from Birmingham, Bradford, Glasgow and Liverpool.
+Find out more about our work experience programme on page 75 in our annual report.

 And inclusive workplaces

 We want everyone who works for us to feel that they can be themselves at work.
 We encourage a workplace culture that makes that happen.
-For example, we support many staff networks (shown below).
+For example, we support many staff networks: